Kirovsky District, Leningrad Oblast: Transportation

 Mga is an important railway hub where three railway lines intersect: one proceeds west to St. Petersburg via Otradnoye (Pella railway station), with connections north to Shlisselburg and south to Sablino, which is located on the railroad connecting St. Petersburg and Moscow; another one proceeds east to Volkhov where it splits into railways to Murmansk and to Vologda; and yet another railway runs to Kirishi and further to Sonkovo.

-The most important roads in the district are a portion of A120 road, which encircles St. Petersburg and passes Kirovsk, and the M18 highway, which connects St. Petersburg and Murmansk.
+The most important roads in the district are a portion of A120 highway, which encircles St. Petersburg and passes Kirovsk, and the M18 highway, which connects St. Petersburg and Murmansk.

 Both the Neva River and Lake Ladoga are navigable.
 In the beginning of the 19th century, a system of canals bypassing Lake Ladoga was built, which at the time was a part of the Mariinsky Water System, connecting the Neva and the Volga Rivers.
 In particular, the New Ladoga Canal connects the Volkhov and the Neva.
 It replaced the Old Ladoga Canal, built by Peter the Great, which thus became disused and decayed.
 The canals collectively are known as the Ladoga Canal.